Get 80% off your plan for your first 6 months.*

 How is a line of credit different from a credit card?

-Both give you flexible access to funds, but a business line of credit typically offers better terms for larger amounts.
+A business line of credit differs from a credit card primarily in credit limits, interest rates, and how you access funds.
+Both give you flexible access to money, but a line of credit typically offers better terms for larger amounts.

-- Security: Business credit cards are almost always unsecured.
-Lines of credit can be secured with collateral, which lowers your interest rate and increases your limit.
+• Security: Credit cards are almost always unsecured while lines of credit can be secured with collateral.

-- Credit limits: Lines of credit generally offer higher limits, making them better for larger expenses.
+• Credit limits: Lines of credit generally offer higher limits for larger expenses.

-- Access to funds: Credit cards are convenient for everyday purchases; lines of credit are better for withdrawing cash or making larger payments.
+• Access to funds: Credit cards suit everyday purchases while lines of credit suit cash withdrawals and larger payments.

-If you need flexibility for smaller, frequent purchases, a credit card may be better.
+For smaller, frequent purchases, a credit card may work better.
 For larger, less predictable funding needs, a line of credit is usually the better choice.

 Common business uses for a line of credit

 A line of credit works best for short-term, variable funding needs.
-Other short-term financing tools like commercial paper have an average life that is typically about 40 days in Britain.
 Here are the most common scenarios:

-- Seasonal cash flow: Cover overheads or payroll during slow periods when revenue dips
+• Cover seasonal cash flow: Pay overheads or payroll during slow periods when revenue dips.

-- Bridging payment gaps: Pay suppliers or staff while waiting for clients to settle invoices
+• Bridge payment gaps: Pay suppliers or staff while waiting for clients to settle invoices, since it can take two or three months for customers to pay.

-- Inventory opportunities: Take advantage of bulk discounts or stock up before busy periods
+• Seize inventory opportunities: Take advantage of bulk discounts or stock up before busy periods.

-- Equipment repairs: Handle unexpected breakdowns without disrupting operations
+• Handle equipment repairs: Address unexpected breakdowns without disrupting operations.

-- Emergency expenses: Address urgent costs that can't wait for a traditional loan
+• Manage emergency expenses: Cover urgent costs that can't wait for a traditional loan.

 Repayments are more flexible than with a term loan.
 You can generally pay lump sums without penalties, which helps you clear the balance quickly when cash flow improves.